zavoloklom/dnd-flavored-markdown/content/en.md

 - After talking with her friend **[Karra](#)**, Maria decides to end things with Günter—but puts off the conversation.
 - In advance, Günter swaps shifts with a day guard, cleans the tower, and prepares to propose to Maria at sunset.
-- Maria heads for the tower, but when she spots Rosa returning to town, she detours into the Abandoned District to avoid her.
+- Maria heads for the tower, but when she spots Rosa returning to town.
+Maria detours into the Abandoned District to avoid her.
 - At [the old well](#town-map), Maria notices a strange smell.
 She steps closer, and the starving spiders drag her down.
   Trying to fend them off with a spell, she collapses the old masonry and the shaft caves in.
 - Günter waits for Maria, grows anxious, but doesn’t abandon his post.